PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 |HD-2-1_htsqct.txt        |HD    |
 |HD-1_htsqct.txt          |HD    |

-Each RNA-Seq measurement is represented is a tabular text file that contains 57 736 rows: The first column holds an [Ensembl](http://www.ensembl.org/info/genome/genebuild/genome_annotation.html) ID and the second column a read count for transcripts mapped to that ID.
+Each RNA-Seq measurement is represented as a tabular text file that, in this instance, contains 57 736 rows: The first column holds an [Ensembl ID](http://www.ensembl.org/info/genome/genebuild/genome_annotation.html) representing a region of the human genome and the second column a read count for transcripts mapped to that Ensembl ID.
 All of this is typically taken care of by your sequencing facility.
 An excerpt of raw data for sample `HD-1_htsqct.txt` is shown below in Table II.

 **Table II.
 Excerpt of RNA-Seq file HD-1_htsqct.txt**